Quirktree/info314-website/docs/assignments/final-project.md

 1. Work with your group to <ins>test and document</ins> your work, ensuring that routing and DNS are working consistently across your shared ISP and individual Edge routers.
 1. Using your shiny new webmail service, send an email to clinton@gradebook.pi.

-### **Planning and Documentation**
+### **Planning**
 ---

 Up until this point, you have each configured your networks with private address ranges of your own choosing.
 While this is convenient for getting started, it doesn't lend itself well to a class-wide internet where each device must have its own unique addresses.
 Going forward, we will ask you to re-number your networks to use the assigned address blocks.
+This will require a small amount of collaboration within your group to assign sub-ranges.

 #### **Specifications**

 1. Assign an ASN and a distinct subnet to each member of your team.
 All ASNs and subnets must fall within the larger range provided for your group.
 1. Select an additional ASN to use for peering between your ISP router and the PiCANN core.
 Update the PiCANN peering directory with this information.
 1. Document your team's address range and individual assignments within a markdown document called final-planning.md.
 This document should be uploaded to your team's repository as soon as possible for referenced during the remaining parts of the project.

+### **Documentation**
+---
+As you work through each part of this project, carefully document the decisions that you make.
+The process of planning and recording documentation will help you to avoid mistakes and simplify the troubleshooting process.
+Likewise, you will be asked to provide a comprehensive view of your network design within your GitHub repository.
+Detailed documentation requirements are provided within the Canvas assignments.

 ### **ISP Router**
 ---